Article Badge Image

 Local banks aren’t the only option available to you.

-Online banks have become more popular in recent years and they are known for having great savings account offerings.
+Online banks have become more popular in recent years and are known for having great savings account offerings.

 Many traditional banks have cut interest rates and raised fees in the past decade.
 This means that customers often wind up paying for the service of having a bank account.